vmarcella/GuessNGive/README.md

   }
   ```
   <br />
-- [ ] Testing user input to make sure that it is the appropriate data
+- [ ] Testing user input to make sure that the user is giving the required type of data when prompted

   For the guessing game:
   ```cpp